Dev-DanielR/simple_installer/README.md

 node install.js
 ```

+The installer script is in CommonJS so if your project uses node with "type" set to "module" you might need to rename the file extension to `cjs` to avoid runtime conflicts.

 ## Manifest file

 The manifest file should be named `manifest.json` and it should be located in the root of your project.